rsuharta/CloudwatchToLoggly/readme.md

 # Execution
 1. Follow instruction step #1, #2, #7 in here https://www.loggly.com/docs/cloudwatch-logs/ to setup the KMS key with alias 'logglyKmsKey', Lambda role with name 'Cloudwatch-Full-Access-Loggly-Role', and assign the lambda role to KMS key admin/and user.
-2. Change parameters in setupLog.sh accordingly and Execute setupLog.sh
+2. Change arguments in setupLog.sh accordingly and Execute setupLog.sh